officedavesharp/hardcore-deathrace/README.md

 **Rested Area Pause**: The timer automatically pauses when you're in rested areas, allowing you to plan your next moves without pressure.

-**Achievement Integration**: Completing achievements from the HardcoreAchievements sister addon grants you a 1-hour time bonus, rewarding exploration and completion.
+**Bonus Time**: Completing achievements from the Hardcore Achievements by Chills companion addon, or levelling up professions grants bonus time.

 ## Installation